Bylaws of the Colorado College Alumni Association

 B. The Association Board shall hold no fewer than 2 meetings annually at which it shall conduct the business of the Association.
 One of the meetings shall be in person and shall be deemed the annual meeting.
 One meeting may be held electronically or by other means.
 All meetings shall be open to all members of the association.

-C. A member of the Association may call for a meeting of the Association Board by filing a petition signed by at least five (5%) of the members of the Association and delivered to the Alumni Director at least sixty days (60) prior to the date of such meeting.
-The Alumni Director shall give notice of such a meeting to the Association Board at least thirty (30) days prior thereto.
+C. A member of the Association may call for a meeting of the Association Board by filing a petition signed by at least five percent (5%) of the members of the Association and delivered to the Director of Alumni Relations at least sixty days (60) prior to the date of such meeting.
+The Director of Alumni Relations shall give notice of such a meeting to the Association Board at least thirty (30) days prior thereto.
 The presiding officer at such meeting shall be the President of the Association Board or, in his or her absence, the President-Elect, Secretary or a member at large of the Executive Committee.

 The Association and the Association Board shall have no funds or property of their own.
-All contributions to it and all property it receives or uses shall belong to and be the property of the College, which is a Colorado nonprofit corporation.
-No funds, donations or property shall be used for or accrue to the private or personal benefit of any individual who is a member of the Association or the Association Board.
+All contributions to it and all property it receives or uses shall belong to and be the property of Colorado College, which is a Colorado nonprofit corporation.
+No funds, donations or other property of any kind shall be used for or accrue to the private or personal benefit of any individual who is a member of the Association or the Association Board.

 Adoption and Amendment